top of page

 Outlining is one personal process.
 It’s not for everyone.
 If it helps you, fine.
 If you get stymied by trying to outline, then forget it.
 You'll hear people who don't outline called "pantsers", as in writing by the seat of your pants.
 Authors who outline tend to be called "plotters", and yes, memoirs should have a plotline of some kind, just like fiction.
 But it doesn't have to be a formal outline.

 How I do it ---- Once I have my focus and the memories start flooding in, I’m compelled to try to organize them into chapters.
 I name my chapters mostly as a prompt for my writing, and might remove and almost always change the chapter names in the final editing.
-I have found it useful to also put in a bullet list of what happenings each chapter will address.
+I have found it useful to also put in a bullet list of which happenings each chapter will address.
 That helps me avoid writer’s block.
 Not exactly outlining per se, but a useful kind of stepping stone guide to keep me on track.

 Sometimes I feel the need to see all the chapter bullet lists into an at-a-glance format so I don't have to keep scrolling back and forth through the manuscript.
 So I create a table usually 5 cells across and however many are needed down, and put keywords for each chapter into each cell with the chapter number at the top of the cell.

 When I think I'm done with a chapter I add the word count for that chapter to that top line.
-That helps me see which chapters are too long and need to be divided, or to short and need to be expanded.
+That helps me see which chapters are too long and need to be divided, or too short and need to be expanded.
 I don't know if something similar can be done in the various writing apps I've heard recommended.
 I write in Microsoft Word.

 5. Write Like You Speak